sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 [Code Search]

-Documentation: provide a link to the documentation
+Docs: provide a link to the updated docs

 - Smarter code search
 - High-level aggregations of search results